agatha-duzan/ada-2023-project-fadamily/README.md

 ## Abstract

 Climate change is a hot topic that needs to draw people's attention more than ever.
 Using the YouNiverse dataset, we observe the influence of the topic in YouTube’s videos.
-The ladder being a social media, its data reflects the interest of its users and with the analysis of climate change, we are able to examine the emergence of people awareness' on environment.
-In our analysis, we compare view peaks of climate change -related videos and particular events such as a natural disaster or political decision at that moment to make a connection between the two.
-We also look at the viral videos on climate change et analyse what subject related to the environment people are the most sensitive to.
+As any social media, YouTube's data reflects the interest of its users and with the analysis of climate change, we are able to examine the emergence of people awareness' on environment.
+In our analysis, we compare view peaks of climate change related videos and particular events such as a natural disaster or political decision at that moment to make a connection between the two.
+We also look at the viral videos on climate change and analyse what subject related to the environment people are the most sensitive to.

 ## Research questions